neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 **March 15, 2019**

 I read the New York Times online constantly, it serves worldclass journalism and excellent short-form writing all day long.
-They also have a killer and generous team of developers who maintain a public and data-rich API.
+They also have a generous team of developers who maintain a public and data-rich API.

 Looking for a way to sharpen my React knowledge while maintaining a daily dose of NYT articles, I decided to create a stripped down news site sourcing all content from the NYT API.